 For someone accustomed to FDM printers, the Form 1 + was a revelation.
 The quality of the prints can only be described as outstanding to the point that we’re genuinely dreading going back to FDM models.

-The printer is also reasonably rapid, and the revised Form 1 + is up to 50 times faster due to an improved UV laser and optics.
+The printer is also reasonably fast, and the revised Form 1 + is up to 50 times faster due to an improved UV laser and optics.

 The finishing kit is also excellently designed with brackets to fit the detached build plate while you scrape off the model and an efficient rinse basket.
 The supports were easy enough to remove with a little force; a sure sign they were doing their job during the printing process.